Dark Beast (Marvel Comics): Dark X-Men

-During the Dark Reign storyline, Dark Beast appears as a member of the Dark X-Men (a team of X-Men put together by Norman Osborn).
-He serves as the team's scientist.
-He constructs a device known as the "Omega Machine" to experiment on mutants in Alcatraz for H.A.M.M.E.R. and starts testing on Beast, causing him great pain and torment as it begins slowly eating him away.
+During the Dark Reign storyline, Dark Beast appears as a member of the Dark X-Men, a team of X-Men put together by Norman Osborn.
+He constructs a device known as the "Omega Machine" to experiment on mutants in Alcatraz for H.A.M.M.E.R. and starts testing on Beast, slowly killing him.
 Osborn is not impressed with the test results of the Omega Machine and wants Dark Beast to make sure the machine works in removing powers from mutants, not killing them.
-Dark Beast continues to experiment with his Omega Machine, using Beast as his key test subject.
-Each use of the device causes Beast to look more decrepit and weak.
-Deciding to use a new subject to test the device on, Dark Beast goes to collect Mindee of the Stepford Cuckoos.
-When he reaches the holding cell however, he discovers that Mindee's capture was done to allow X-Force to follow.
-Dark Beast is then attacked and stabbed multiple times by both Wolverine and Warpath.
+Dark Beast attempts to capture Mindee of the Stepford Cuckoos as a new test subject, but is attacked and stabbed multiple times by Wolverine and Warpath.

-Dark Beast recovered quickly from his injuries suffered by the hands of Wolverine and Warpath as he was sent by Norman Osborn as well as Mimic, Weapon Omega and Mystique under Jean Grey's form, to investigate the cause of several inhabitants of a small town to dream-walk and continuously repeat "I'm an X-Man".
-As they investigate, both Mimic and Omega are overwhelmed by some kind of energies and go on a rampage, leaving Mystique and Dark Beast alone with a patient that they were examining.
-Shortly thereafter the energies takes a humanoid form, and Nate Grey once more takes physical form, to Dark Beast's shock.
+Dark Beast recovers quickly and is sent alongside Mimic, Weapon Omega, and Mystique to investigate the cause of several inhabitants of a small town to dream-walk and continuously repeat "I'm an X-Man".
+As they investigate, both Mimic and Omega are overwhelmed by an unspecified energy and go on a rampage.
+Shortly thereafter, the energy takes the form of Nate Grey, to Dark Beast's shock.

 Back to origins

-Dark Beast has since returned to the Morlock Tunnels after the fall of Norman Osborn.
-He was able to capture the Lizard and began developing a means of enhancing the Lizard's control of the reptilian parts of the human brain in order to turn human beings into humanoid lizards.
-Dark Beast had been abducting victims of bullying or abuse from the streets, until the X-Men and Spider-Man found his base.
-Dark Beast locks Spider-Man out of the room and triggers the mutation in Gambit, Storm, Emma Frost, and Wolverine, although Emma comes through the 'attack' unharmed as she is in her diamond form, giving her and Spider-Man time to escape Dark Beast's minions and release the Lizard to knock him out.
-Later the X-Men and Spider-Man reverse the process and take Dark Beast into custody.
+Dark Beast has since returned to the Morlock tunnels after the fall of Norman Osborn.
+He captures the Lizard and develops a method to transform humans into reptilian creatures like him.
+When the X-Men and Spider-Man find his base, Dark Beast proceeds to mutate Gambit, Storm, and Wolverine.
+Emma Frost is protected by her diamond form, giving her and Spider-Man time to escape Dark Beast's minions and release the Lizard to knock him out.
+The X-Men and Spider-Man reverse the process and take Dark Beast into custody.